troubling/hansible/doc/deployment.md

 Configuring the Ring
 --------------------

+If you do not yet have a Hummingbird binary, it can be downloaded directly from https://troubling.github.io/hummingbird/bin/hummingbird

 The ring is managed outside of Ansible with the `hummingbird` command line.
 Ansible will distribute the ring files to the nodes of the cluster.
 The ring files will need to be stored in `/etc/hummingbird` on the admin node:

   1. Create the etc dir for the ring: `sudo mkdir -p /etc/hummingbird`